djpardis/djpardis.github.io/_posts/2026-02-20-evolution-software-engineering-fortran-llms.md

 <h2 id="ai-coding" class="era-heading"><a href="#table-of-contents">AI coding</a></h2>

 AI coding assistants depend on language models that map input sequences to output sequences.
-Code generation is one such task, given a specification or context, produce code.
 The following milestones trace the architectural and scaling developments that made those models possible.

 ## [2017.
 Transformers replace recurrence with self-attention](#table-of-contents) {#ai-transformers-2017}